 Scratch Data

-temporary disk space (space that can be purged) you need?
+What is the maximum amount of temporary disk space (space that can be purged) you need?

 Shared Data

 NERSC provides “project directories,” which are permanent, global, shared storage areas for collaboration.
 Does your project have a NERSC project directory?
 If so, what is its name?
 What is the primary reason you have this space?